My Dinner

 • Add the instant yeast and sugar into the lukewarm milk.
 Mix and leave to rest for 10 minutes.
 The yeast should activate and you should see little bubbles forming on the surface.

 • Combine the flour and salt in a bowl.
-Pour in the yeast-milk mixture.
+Pour in the yeast-milk mixture and the oil.
 Using a stand or hand mixer with a dough hook, knead the dough for about 5 minutes until the dough comes together and pulls away from the sides of the bowl.

 • Heat 1 tablespoon of oil in the frying pan and fry the bacon until crispy.
-Now add the onions and fry them with the bacon on a low to medium heat until translucent.
+Now add the onions and fry them with the bacon on low to medium heat until translucent.
 You do not want to hurry up this step, as it will add to the sweetness.
-Slow cook the onions for about 10 minutes.
+Slow-cook the onions for about 10 minutes.

-• At the end mix in the caraway seeds.
-Leave the onion mixture to slightly cool.
+• Leave the onion mixture to slightly cool.

 • Leave to cool slightly before serving.
 To garnish sprinkle with fresh cut chives. (optional)